Video shows French reporter dragged off as he questions Le Pen

-It was not clear what had happened beforehand in a room at a convention center where Le Pen was encircled by reporters and camera crews covering her presidential election campaign.
+It was not clear what had happened beforehand in a room at a convention centre where Le Pen was encircled by reporters and camera crews covering her presidential election campaign.

 According to the National Front, it was not responsible for the reporter's ejection from the business forum she was visiting.